awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-get-started-api.md

 ```

 **Create a private work team**
-After you have created a private workforce in the AWS Region to configure and start your human loop, you can create a private work team using the AWS Python SDK \(Boto3\) function, `[create\_workteam](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sagemaker.html#SageMaker.Client.create_workteam)`\.
+After you have created a private workforce in the AWS Region to configure and start your human loop, you can create a private work team using the AWS SDK for Python \(Boto3\) `[create\_workteam](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sagemaker.html#SageMaker.Client.create_workteam)` function\.
 For other language\-specific SDKs, refer to the list in `[CreateWorkteam](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateWorkteam.html#API_CreateWorkteam_SeeAlso)`\.

 ```
     response = client.create_workteam(